ManonAntigoneDauguet/FormationFS_projet3-back/README.md

 Note : by default the JWT token expiration time is set on 1 day.
 You can change this setting in the `application.properties` file with the `chatop.app.jwtExpirationMs` property.

 You can run with `java -DDATABASE_USERNAME= youruser-DDATABASE_PASSWORD=yourpassword -DKEY=hjxgsqhdshdfgdsfkdsjhfgdkjsgfkj chatop.jar`.

-## Architecture of the application

-The project follows a layered architecture.

-1. `common`
-   - Contains the Utils file with common methods used throughout the application
-2. `business`
-   - `entity`: Includes the business object classes corresponding to the database entities.
-   - `mapper`: Contains mappers for converting between entities and DTOs.
-   - `service`: Holds the services associated with each API route.
-3. `service`
-   - `configuration`: Contains global configuration files such as GlobalExceptionHandler and SpringSecurityConfiguration.
-   - `controller`: Includes controllers associated with each API route.
-   - `DTO`: Contains API request and response object classes.
-   - `exception`: Holds custom exception classes.
-   - `repository`: Includes repositories for interacting with the database.
-   - `security`: Contains classes for token creation, authentication filters, and implementations like UserDetailsImpl.

 ## Access to uploaded pictures